single coffee bean on white background

 Whether you measure your coffee beans by weight using a scale or by volume using a scoop, the result is the same.

-If you weigh your coffee beans, more dark roast beans are needed to make the weight as darker beans are smaller.
+If you weigh your coffee beans, you will need more dark roast beans to match the weight because darker beans are smaller.

-For the same reason, if you measure your beans by volume using a scoop, more dark roast beans are needed to fill up the scoop.
+Similarly, if you measure your beans by volume using a scoop, you’ll require more dark roast beans to fill the scoop.

 Whilst this does mean you can use fewer coffee beans using a packet of dark roast for your caffeine fix, the fact is you shouldn’t as dark roast coffee is nasty.
 Oh, and stop using a scoop to measure your coffee, too.
 Don’t miss our other 50 simple tips for making better coffee.